-This is our handy guide to what's open, and what will be opening soon, in South Tyneside!
+This is our handy guide to visiting South Tyneside.

-South Tyneside is a really special area and we hope you enjoy your visit, but please remember to follow the government's advice around hygiene and social distancing.
+South Tyneside is a really special area and we hope you enjoy your visit.
+Before you travel though please check details of restrictions currently in place.

-Haven Point Leisure Complex- The swimming pool, leisure waters, gym and fitness classes are now operating.
+Haven Point Leisure Complex- The swimming pool is now open again.
 Booking in advance is essential, call 0191 424 7800.
-If you are not a member you can only book on the day - you must still call to book and can not come to the centre at the moment without a booking.
-Toilets and the cafe will only be available to centre users, and the cafe currently remains closed.
+If you are not a member you can book from the day before your planned visit.
+Toilets will only be available to centre users, and the cafe currently remains closed.

 Many non-essential shops are now open throughout South Tyneside.
 South Tyneside Council is supporting shoppers with a range of measures to make sure people can shop safely - for more information see Shop Safe

 South Shields Market operates weekly on a Friday 9.30am - 3pm (Flea Market) and Saturday 9am - 4pm (Traditional Market).
 For more information please see: South Shields Market

 All the Council managed public toilets have re-opened.
 The toilets are open everyday (except the Market Place and Queen St toilets in South Shields Town Centre which are closed on a Sunday, and Haven Point & other leisure centre toilets which are just open for centre users).
 They are all being monitored and cleaned regularly.
 For more information see Public Toilets.

 Council car parks are now open too.
 Please use the cashless PayByPhone method of payment wherever possible to pay for parking.
 More details can be found at South Tyneside Council Car Parks.

 From 12 April, self-contained accommodation can reopen for leisure stays for groups comprising a single household/support bubble.
 Other accommodation providers will be opening later in May.

 We have a great choice of places to stay, so why not make a trip of it?
 You deserve the break!